horizon-research/CamJ/README.md

 	sw_stage_list = sw_stage_list
 )
 ```
-This performs power estimation.

-Function `eventification_noise_simulation_example` is an example that shows how to run noise modeling
+Function `eventification_noise_simulation_example` shows how to run noise modeling simulations.
-simulations.
 In this example, it first runs noise modeling for an common sensor imaging pipeline.
 Then, the noising image will feed to a special hardware to generate events between two temporally-adjacent
 images.
-In this example, we also show how CamJ accepts default noise simulation routine and also any
+In this example, we also show how CamJ accepts builtin hardware components and also any customized
-customized simulation routine.
+hardware components.
 For more details, please check out `ieee_vr22` and `functional_core` directory.

 After those functions are defined, just run `example_run.py`
 ```